Advanced Diagnostic Imaging Accreditation

-The Centers for Medicare & Medicaid Services (CMS) has approved three four national accreditation organizations (AOs) -- the American College of Radiology, the Intersocietal Accreditation Commission, and The Joint Commission - to provide accreditation services for suppliers of the TC of advanced diagnostic imaging procedures.
+The Centers for Medicare & Medicaid Services (CMS) has approved four national accreditation organizations (AOs) -- the American College of Radiology (ACR), the Intersocietal Accreditation Commission (IAC), The Joint Commission (TJC) and RadSite - to provide accreditation services for suppliers of the TC of advanced diagnostic imaging procedures.
 The accreditation will apply only to the suppliers of the images themselves, and not to the physician's interpretation of the image.
 All AOs) accreditation organizations have quality standards that address the safety of the equipment as well as the safety of the patients and staff.

 The names and contact information for the AOs approved by Medicare to provide accreditation to ADI suppliers are listed below.
-To obtain additional information about the accreditation process, please contact these AOs.accreditation organizations shown below.
+To obtain additional information about the accreditation process, please contact the AOs shown below.

 American College of Radiology (ACR)

 Toll-free telephone number: 800-770-0145

 Intersocietal Accreditation Commission (IAC)

 Toll-free telephone number: (855) 440-6001